castlelemongrab/parlance/README.md

 this software at this time.
 This early version is currently intended for research purposes and law enforcement.

-Once you've completed the above, use Node v14 or higher to run `bin/parlaid`.
+Once you've completed the above, use Node v14 or higher to run `bin/parlance`.

 Usage
 -----

 ```
-parlaid <command>
+parlance <command>

 Commands:
-  parlaid feed        Fetch your own feed of posts
+  parlance feed        Fetch your own feed of posts
-  parlaid feedechoes  Fetch your own feed of echoed posts
+  parlance feedechoes  Fetch your own feed of echoed posts
-  parlaid profile     Fetch a user profile
+  parlance profile     Fetch a user profile
-  parlaid post        Fetch a single post by identifier
+  parlance post        Fetch a single post by identifier
-  parlaid posts       Fetch all posts for a user
+  parlance posts       Fetch all posts for a user
-  parlaid echoes      Fetch all echoes for a user
+  parlance echoes      Fetch all echoes for a user
-  parlaid following   Fetch all users followed by a user
+  parlance following   Fetch all users followed by a user
-  parlaid followers   Fetch all followers of a user
+  parlance followers   Fetch all followers of a user
-  parlaid comments    Fetch all comments for a user or post
+  parlance comments    Fetch all comments for a user or post
-  parlaid votes       Fetch all votes made by a user
+  parlance votes       Fetch all votes made by a user
-  parlaid write       Post a new message to your account
+  parlance write       Post a new message to your account
-  parlaid delete      Delete an existing message from your account
+  parlance delete      Delete an existing message from your account

 Options:
   --version              Show version number                           [boolean]